15 March 2020

 Mr. Duco van Breemen, General Manager of Haymarket HQ.
 Mr van Breeman is the founding General Manager of Haymarket HQ (HHQ), Australia’s first innovation hub and co-working space supporting entrepreneurs to grow into the Asia-Pacific.
 HHQ is funded by all levels of government and companies such as Alibaba and Australia Post.
 In the past three years, Mr. van Breeman and his team supported nearly 600 companies expand into Asia and were responsible for bringing $700m of companies into Australia.
 Prior to coming to Australia, he lived in China for seven years where he worked with MNCs and state-owned enterprises and helped form one of China’s first industrial incubators.

-This event is made possible through the support of our valued venue partner Stone & Chalk.
+This event was made possible through the support of our valued venue partner Stone & Chalk.
 Thank you for your support of the Professionals in International Trade business community.
+All guests loved the venue and your hospitality.

 Professionals In International Trade Annual General Meeting (AGM) November 2019